Workstream 1: Individual and Community Health Goals

 Chairs

-Ex officio (Culture Inclusion and Equity Action Collaborative co-chairs)
+Ex officio (Trust & Engagement Action Collaborative co-chairs)

 Sandra R. Hernández, MD is president and CEO of the California Health Care Foundation.
 Prior to joining CHCF, Sandra was CEO of The San Francisco Foundation, which she led for 16 years.
 She previously served as director of public health for the City and County of San Francisco.
 She also co-chaired San Francisco’s Universal Healthcare Council, which designed Healthy San Francisco, an innovative health access program for the uninsured.